SyncfusionExamples/How-to-customize-the-range-intervals-in-Winforms-RangeSlider/README.md

 # How-to-customize-the-range-intervals-in-Winforms-RangeSlider
 RangeSlider provides an option to customize the range of the slider.
-We can set the Minimum value, Maximum value, Tick frequency and StartPosition of the slider.
+We can customize the radial slider by setting the Minimum value, Maximum value, Tick frequency and StartPosition of the slider.
 For more details please refer [How to customize the range intervals in RadialSlider](https://www.syncfusion.com/kb/11982/how-to-customize-the-range-intervals-in-winforms-rangeslider).

 ## C#
     //To Customize the Range